 Different ideas and methods of organizing content

-While people use card sorting more often to create IAs, website navigation, and menu structures, you can also use it for internal communication and politics.
+While people use card sorting more often to create IAs, website navigation, and menu structures, the strength of card sorting is how it translates across the board, and you can also use it for internal communication and politics.

 In this clip, Donna Spencer explains one of the less obvious uses of card sorting and what it can tell us.

-Although you’ll find card sorting effective in enhancing your IA, don’t expect it to create the IA for you.
-Card sorting, being qualitative and exploratory, often yields inconsistent results.
-This makes it unreliable to create an information architecture from scratch.
-Similarly, it can’t tell you whether your IA works.
-Even though the card sort will inform your IA, you won’t know if it’s good.
-Donna Spencer suggests a tree test instead.
+You’ll find card sorting effective for enhancing your IA, sure, but don’t expect it to actually create the IA for you—and that’s because card sorting is qualitative and exploratory, and therefore often yields results that are inconsistent and renders it unreliable to create an information architecture from scratch.
+On a similar note, it can’t tell you whether your IA works, and even though the card sort will inform your IA, you won’t know if it’s any good.
+Donna Spencer suggests you use a tree test instead.

 Definitive, black and white answers